ByePastHub/vue-keep/README_en-US.md

 ## introduce

 >`vue-keep` can help you achieve forward refresh, and the previous page is still active when returning, which can optimize the experience better than `app`.
-Where caching is needed, replace the `router-view` component with `keep-router-view`
+Replace `router-view` with `keep-router-view` wherever page components need to be cached.

 ## language